Chwiggy/thesis_bachelor/src/chapters/04_access.typ

       Routing again was provided by r5py @r5py.
   == Results
     === Travel Times
-      #figure(image("../figures/Heidelberg_TravelTime_Map17.svg"), caption: [Map of average travel times in minutes in Heidelberg in the hour from 5 to 6 pm from h3 cell to h3 cell.], supplement: "Map", kind: "Map") <map_17_tt>
+      #figure(image("../figures/Heidelberg_TravelTime_Map17.svg"), caption: [Map of average travel times in minutes in Heidelberg in the hour from 5 to 6 pm from h3 cell to h3 cell.], supplement: "Map", kind: "Map", placement: auto) <map_17_tt>
         - Variations in @map_17_tt
         - Notable similarities
         - Outliers in @map_17_tt